Rperez1988/abcd_client/README.md

 # ABCD Screener

-Engineered a candlestick pattern analysis platform where Python scripts serve as the backbone, extracting vital data.
-This data flows into Django, acting as the orchestrator for processing and storage.
-React.js and HTML5 Canvas step in to present this information, offering users an interactive and visually captivating experience.
+Developed a candlestick pattern analysis platform that utilizes Python scripts to extract essential data.
+This data is then managed by Django, which orchestrates processing and storage.
+The presentation layer employs React.js and HTML5 Canvas to provide users with an interactive and visually appealing experience
 ## Features

 - ****Symbol tracking****: Add symbols to a list within the software